Voicemail Number for O2

 | Keep your existing O2 number | N/A | ✓ (via porting) |

 Crucially, you do not have to abandon O2 to benefit.
 Many of our clients keep their O2 business mobiles for data and on-the-go calls while routing their main business number through a VoIP platform.
-Unanswered calls hit the VoIP voicemail — with transcription and email delivery — rather than the basic voicemail number for O2.
+Unanswered calls hit the VoIP voicemail — with transcription and email delivery — rather than the basic voicemail number O2 defaults to.
 The result is faster response times, fewer missed opportunities, and a far more professional impression on callers.

 Can I Forward O2 Calls to a VoIP Voicemail Instead of 901?

 Yes.
 O2 supports conditional call forwarding using standard GSM divert codes.
-You can redirect unanswered, busy, or unreachable calls to a VoIP number of your choice rather than allowing them to fall back to the default voicemail number for O2:
+You can redirect unanswered, busy, or unreachable calls to a VoIP number of your choice rather than allowing them to fall back to the default voicemail number O2 assigns:

 - Forward when unanswered: